noorfatima262004/static_site/Lab/posts/hello-world.md

 title: "Hello World"
 date: "2024-11-16"
 ---
 This is a Markdown file for our static site.
+SE Lab work